Youth Peer & Outreach

 "The little program with a big heart"

-Youth Peer & Outreach is a project that hums.
+Youth Peer & Outreach is a program that hums.
 Visiting one of the centres is like stepping into a beautifully functioning family.
-For youth clients, volunteers, university and college students, junior and senior staff, management partners and administrators, it is simply an enriching place to be.
+For youth clients, university, college and high school volunteers, junior and senior staff, management partners, and administrators, it is an enriching and nurturing place to be.

-What is now called Youth Peer began in 1998 when EPIC adapted the program
+What is now called Youth Peer began in 1998 when EPIC adopted the program

 from Island Community Justice.
-It has survived and thrived to become a community
+It has evolved and thrived to become a community

 In 2016, with on-going funding from Nova Scotia Education and Early Childhood,

 and in partnership with Schools Plus, Outreach became a reality with Youth Peer

 serving additional communities: New Waterford, Glace Bay and Northside.

 In the 2022-2023 school year, EPIC--with generous donations from private and corporate donors--responded

 to the needs of three more communities, opening one-day-a-week Outreach centres in Whitney Pier, Iona and--as a first on the Nova Scotia Mainland--Sackville.